 King Charles III: ‘A Partnership Born Out of Dispute’

-- ▪King Charles III became the second British monarch to address a joint session of the U.S. Congress, following in the footsteps of his mother, Queen Elizabeth II, who spoke in 1991.
+- ▪King Charles III became the second British monarch to address a joint session of the U.S. Congress.

-- ▪His 30-minute speech highlighted the importance of multilateral institutions, climate change mitigation, and democratic resilience, issues at odds with the Trump administration's policies.
+- ▪His speech highlighted the importance of multilateral institutions and warned against climate change, contrasting with Trump administration policies.

-- ▪The address was seen as a departure from traditional royal neutrality, with some British lawmakers hoping Charles would ease tensions between Trump and UK Prime Minister Keir Starmer.
+- ▪Some British lawmakers had hoped Charles would ease tensions between President Trump and Prime Minister Keir Starmer.

 Opening excerpt (first ~120 words) tap to expand